StarbirdTech/AI-Blueprints/deep-learning/spam-detection-with-nlp/README.md

 1. This experiment requires the **tutorial_data dataset** to run.
 2. Download the dataset from `s3://dsp-demo-bucket/tutorial_data/` into an asset called **tutorial** and ensure that the AWS region is set to ```us-west-2```.

+- Make sure that the model is in the datafabric folder inside your workspace.
+If the model does not appear after downloading, please restart your workspace.

 ### 4 ▪ Clone the Repositoryy

 1. Clone the GitHub repository: